 7. Exercise & Hold Your Remaining Stock Options

 The good news is that if you do trigger the AMT, the increased income from selling your stock options will help you out.
 It’ll likely decrease what you owe… so if you have big goals of exercising a lot of stock options, it’s still best to buy them in the same year you sell options in the tender offer.
 This way, even if the AMT gets triggered, you won’t owe quite as much.
-(Read the case study below to see just how much it can help.)

 Case Study: Recycling Stock Options in a Tender Offer

-One of our clients works for a private tech company, and was granted a total of 250,000 stock options.
+One of our clients works for a private tech company and was granted a total of 250,000 stock options.
 She had 150,000 ISO and 100,000 NQSO.
 The company hadn’t announced a tender offer or IPO, but she decided she wanted to exercise her options because the market value was already 4x her cost to buy in.
 So, earlier this year, she exercised and held all her vested ISO.

 The total cost was $300,000, which included the cost to exercise and pay the AMT.